Neapolitan Pasta and Lentils

 in

-As a good Neapolitan, the recipe for pasta and lentils obviously in a light version could not be missing from my blog.
-I cooked this dish the Neapolitan way, as my mom did, that is by putting the pasta directly into the sauce.
-The result is a pasta that is embraced and not soupy; rather, it should be a little “sticky” as we say in Naples.
-And then you only end up with one pot to wash!
+As a true Neapolitan, I couldn’t leave out the recipe for pasta and lentils from my blog, of course in a light version.
+I cooked this dish the Neapolitan way, as my mother used to do: adding the pasta directly to the sauce.
+The result is a clinging pasta, not soupy — in Naples we say it should be a bit “azzeccosa.”
+And you end up with only one pot to wash!

-For the Weight Watchers diet, legumes are often considered proteins even though they have a high carbohydrate content.
-However, it’s important to note that a dish combining legumes with pasta or whole grains will provide noble proteins, meaning all essential amino acids, making legumes and pasta a perfect meal for everyone, especially for those following a vegan diet.
-Come and see the ingredients and procedure.
+For the Weight Watchers diet, legumes are often counted as proteins even though they are high in carbohydrates.
+However, keep in mind that a dish that pairs legumes with whole-grain pasta or cereals will provide complete proteins — in other words all the essential amino acids.
+So legumes and pasta make a perfect meal for everyone, especially for those following a vegan diet.
+Check the ingredients and method below.

 Light Pasta and Lentils, Eat Without Belly